 Online Resources Informed and Celebrated the 75th Anniversary

 The archives of The Frick Collection house extremely rich and diverse holdings, and historic photographs relevant to the construction of the house and early years of the institution’s life as a museum are available on the Web site.
 This past multimedia project shows digital images of one of the most popular photo albums in the archival collections.
 Dated 1927 and featuring images by Ira W. Martin, it documents the Frick mansion as a residence just before the period when architect John Russell Pope transformed it into a public museum.
-For information on this and other historic online offerings, see Library: Archives.

 The Dining Room, The Frick Residence, New York, 1927.
 The Frick Collection/Frick Art Reference Library Archives.